 Many DrupalCamps are actually mini-Drupal conferences, with pre-planned tracks and sessions.
 The organizers decide on the various tracks (beginner, intermediate, advanced, etc...) and recruit presenters from their local community.
 Some DrupalCamps bring in well-known Drupal presenters from outside their local area as a way of providing more value to their attendees.
 The cost associated with this is often offset by a sponsor.

 Fewer and fewer DrupalCamps are truly unconferences in which sessions are not planned or selected in advance.
-In true BarCamp fashion (such as Drupal Design Camp LA), a whiteboard is provided for attendees to claim a session block to present on any Drupal-related topic they wish.
+In true BarCamp fashion (such as Drupal Design Camp LA and the Charlotte Drupal Drive-in), a whiteboard is provided for attendees to claim a session block to present on any Drupal-related topic they wish.
 While easier to organize, unconferences are often more appealing to current Drupal users, not beginners.
 Some DrupalCamps use a combination of both conference-style and unconference styles sessions, where one or more session tracks are available for unconference style scheduling while the rest of the tracks are pre-planned.

 Drupal Summits (pioneered by the Pacific Northwest Drupal Summit) are a relatively new type of Drupal event that is geared toward experienced Drupal users.
 The thinking is that at most DrupalCamps, the most experienced Drupal users in the community are often too busy teaching beginner sessions to benefit from the event.
 Summit bring together experience Drupal users from the local community to present on intermediate and advanced topics.